Chapter 7 Bankruptcy: Common Misconceptions

 Myth #4.
 Filing for Chapter 7 Bankruptcy is Too Complicated

 Yes, filing for Chapter 7 Bankruptcy is a time-consuming process that requires a large amount of paperwork.
 This is why it is recommended that you work with an experienced bankruptcy attorney.
-If you are looking for a bankruptcy attorney, contact Groce & DeArmon today.
+If you are looking for a bankruptcy attorney, contact Groce & DeArmon, P.C. today.